explorer2x/Markdown_repo/Sprint Log.md

             - [10/13/2023 - DONE] Daily report new issue
             - [10/16/2023 - 10/17/2023 - DONE] Calculate error ratio issue - # error/# task
             - [10/13/2023 - DONE] An Error notification
+            - [10/18/2023] error ratio not match issue
-            - [10/18/2023] New request submitted by Rosa: if no submitted tab in attached checklist the program will no-respond [potential solution: add a judgement before assign sheet to submitted tab]
+            - [10/18/2023 - 10/19/2023] New request submitted by Rosa: if no submitted tab in attached checklist the program will no-respond [potential solution: add a judgement before assign sheet to submitted tab]

 - Billing Audit
     - SIT: Test with team provided data and see if the automation result could match their manual result.
-        * [10/11/2023 - 10/13/2023] SIT with FPI/CREST/ABD/WA provided material
+        * [10/11/2023 - 10/18/2023 - DONE] SIT with FPI/CREST/ABD/WA provided material
-        1. Guardian with 4 portal & Principle with 2 portal [1w]
+        1. Guardian with 4 portal & Principle with 2 portal
-            * [10/11/2023 - DONE] Guardian with 3 portal
+            * [10/11/2023 - DONE] Guardian with 4 portal
-            * [] Guardian with 1 new portal
-            * [10/12/2023 - 10/17/2023] principle with EN
+            * [10/12/2023 - 10/18/2023 - DONE] principle with ENH & ENV
     - UAT: Test in team with real data, team audit if the automation running properly

 - ABD WorkReport (Macro)[1.5w]
     - [10/13/2023 - DONE]Talk with Henry on requirements validation